afanfa/register_pressure/register_pressure/README.md

 ## Registers and Occupancy ##

 General purpose registers are the fastest type of memory available in modern processors.
 In most cases, the ALUs (Arithmetic Logic Units) in traditional processor and accelerators can only directly access registers.
-Unfortunately, registers are a scarse and expensive resource and compilers try their best to *optimize* the way logical variables are assigned to hardware registers to be manipulated by the ALU.
+Unfortunately, registers are a scarce and expensive resource and compilers try their best to *optimize* the way logical variables are assigned to hardware registers to be manipulated by the ALU.

 When we use the word *optimize* we should always clarify the objective of the optimization process.
 In fact, regular CPUs and accelerators (like GPUs), because of their very nature, have different ways of executing programs and achieving high performance.
 Traditional CPUs are latency-oriented machines, designed to execute as many instructions as possible belonging to a single serial thread.
 On the other hand, GPUs are throughput-oriented machines, designed to take advantage